jeguzzi/mighty-thymio/client.md

 ### camera

-  The camera is mounted on a titable joint (downward pitch is positive) with
+  The camera is mounted on a tiltable joint (downward pitch is positive) with

   - min pitch: -0.34 rad
   - max pitch: 1.3 rad